Viognier: Regional production

 Viognier has been planted much more extensively around the world since the early 1990s.
 Both California and Australia now have significant amounts of land devoted to the Viognier grape.
 There are also notable planting increases in areas of moderate climate such as Virginia's Monticello AVA region.

 The decline of Viognier in France from its historic peak has much to do with the disastrous predations of the phylloxera insects from North America in Europe in the mid- and late-19th century, followed by the abandonment of the vineyards due to the chaos of World War I. By 1965, only about 30 acre of Viognier vines remained in France, and the variety was nearly extinct.
 Even as late as the mid-1980s, Viognier in France was endangered.
 In parallel to the growth of Viognier in the rest of the world, plantings in France have grown dramatically since then.
-The grape has been enjoying some success South Africa, New Zealand, Greece and Japan.
+The grape has been enjoying some success in South Africa, New Zealand, Greece and Japan.